djipco/webmidi/website/api/classes/InputChannel.md

 <a id="event:nrpn"></a>

 Event emitted when any NRPN message is received on the input.
-There are four types of NRPN
+There are four subtypes of NRPN
 messages:

   * `nrpn-dataentrycoarse`